 “Everything invented in the past 150 years will be reinvented using AI within the next 15 years.”Randy Dean, СEO at Sentient Technologies

 Today, we are living in a world of ubiquitous connectivity.
-Things around us continue to get faster, smarter, more connected and even more digital, and a significant role in this evolution, altering both consumer and developer behaviors has been played by the telecommunications industry.
+Things around us continue to get faster, smarter, more connected, and even more digital, and a significant role in this evolution has been played by the telecommunications industry.

 As artificial intelligence (AI) is finding its use in quite a variety of industries, the telecommunications segment continues to be the leading one.
 A great number of telecom operators have started experimenting by deploying AI-powered solutions in both business-to-business and companies’ internal processes.